navidfaridi/Pargoon.Core/src/Pargoon.Extensions.Linq/readme.md

 ## Overview

-`Pargoon.Extensions.Linq` is a C# library that provides a set of extension methods for enhancing `IQueryable<T>` and `IEnumerable<T>` operations.
-These extensions focus on conditional filtering (`WhereIf`) and dynamic sorting (`Sorting`), allowing developers to build more flexible and maintainable LINQ queries.
+`Pargoon.Extensions.Linq` is a C# library that enhances LINQ operations by providing a set of extension methods.
+These methods allow for conditional filtering and dynamic sorting of `IQueryable<T>` collections, making it easier to build flexible and maintainable queries.

 ## Features

-- **Conditional Filtering**: Easily apply filters to queries based on runtime conditions.
+- **Conditional Filtering**: Use `WhereIf` to apply filters only when a specified condition is true.
-- **Dynamic Sorting**: Sort collections dynamically based on property names and sort directions, with support for multiple sorting criteria.
+- **Dynamic Sorting**: Sort collections based on property names and directions specified at runtime, with support for sorting on multiple properties.
-- **Supports Both `IQueryable<T>` and `IEnumerable<T>`**: Although the library is optimized for `IQueryable<T>`, it also provides fallback support for `IEnumerable<T>` by converting to `IQueryable<T>`.
+- **Supports Custom Comparers**: Sorting methods support custom comparers for advanced sorting scenarios.

 ## Installation

-To use the `Pargoon.Extensions.Linq` library, simply include the source file in your project or compile the code into a DLL and reference it in your project.
+To use the `Pargoon.Extensions.Linq` library, add the source file to your project or compile it into a DLL and reference it in your project.

 ## Usage